Everyday Trials

 In my head, I would much prefer the parent’s response to the child’s question

-to have gone as follows, “I don’t know, why don’t you go ask him?”
+to have gone as follows: “I don’t know, why don’t you go ask him?”
 The ability

 to question is what makes us human.
 It is how we learn.
-But we are taught from
+However, we are taught from a young age not to ask, and by the time we become young people and adults, bias and fear of difference have become ingrained in us.
+This

-thought can be seen on my college campus.
+thought is evident on my college campus.

 good school.
-But, it is here where the idea that society has become so
+But it is here where the idea that society has become so

 politically correct that it would rather be ignorant than knowledgeable has